gsortan/indie-animation-frontend/README.md

 The frontend for **Indie Animation Hub**, a web platform for discovering and exploring independent animated series and shorts from the internet.

-The application provides a searchable catalogue of animations with advanced filtering, responsive design, and detailed animation pages.
+The application provides a searchable catalogue of animations with advanced filtering, responsive design, and detailed animation pages that connects to an Express server backend.

 ---